aledeltoro/simple-online-payment-platform/README.md

 - **Online Payment Platform API**.
 API service used to create, query and refund payments through a bank simulator.

-- **Online Payments Webhooks**.
+- **Online Payment Webhooks**.
 Webhoook handling service dedicated to listen for incoming events and update the status from actions performed using the _Online Payment Platform API_, such as creating or refunding a transaction.

 - **PostgreSQL**.
 Database service used to persist transactions created through the platform.